rachelrivers/JavaScriptFundamentals2020/docs/InstallationGuideMac.md

+# Installation Guide - Mac

-# What You Will Be Installing - Mac OSX
+## What You Will Be Installing

 1. Microsoft Teams
 2. Slack
 3. Xcode
 4. Homebrew
 5. Git
-6. Node.js and NPM Packages
+6. Node.js (latest) and NPM Packages
 7. Visual Studio Code (Recommended) and Plugins
 8. Chrome or Firefox (Recommended)